gemrb/gemrb.github.io/GUIScript/functions/CreatePlayer.md

     MyChar = GemRB.GetVar ('Slot')
     GemRB.CreatePlayer ('charbase', MyChar)

 The above example will create a new player character in the slot selected by the Slot variable.

     MyChar = GemRB.GetVar ('Slot')
     ImportName = 'avenger'
     GemRB.CreatePlayer (ImportName, MyChar, 1)

 The above example would import avenger.chr into the slot selected by the Slot Variable.
-(If it exists in the Characters directory of the game).
+If it exists in the Characters directory of the game.

 **See also:** [LoadGame](LoadGame.md), [EnterGame](EnterGame.md), [QuitGame](QuitGame.md), [FillPlayerInfo](FillPlayerInfo.md), [SetPlayerStat](SetPlayerStat.md)